Knoop hardness test

-HK values are typically in the range from 100 to 1000, when specified in the conventional units of kgf·mm−2.
-The SI unit, pascals, are sometimes used instead: 1 kgf·mm−2 = 9.80665 MPa.
+HK values are typically in the range from 100 to 1000, when specified in the conventional units of kgf⋅mm−2.
+The SI unit, pascal, is sometimes used instead: 1 kgf⋅mm−2 = 9.80665 MPa.
+The impression area represents a projected area based on the surface projection of the elongated diagonal measurement.
+This is different than the area term used for other types of indentation hardness testing, such as the Vickers hardness test, which utilize a contact surface area term.

 The test was developed by Frederick Knoop and colleagues at the National Bureau of Standards (now NIST) of the United States in 1939, and is defined by the ASTM E384 standard.

 The advantages of the test are that only a very small sample of material is required, and that it is valid for a wide range of test forces.
 The main disadvantages are the difficulty of using a microscope to measure the indentation (with an accuracy of 0.5 micrometre), and the time needed to prepare the sample and apply the indenter.

 Variables such as load, temperature, and environment, may affect this procedure, which have been examined in detail.